What Is a Serum Hemoglobin Test?

 A serum hemoglobin test measures the amount of free-floating hemoglobin in your blood serum.
-Serum is the liquid that is left over from your blood plasma when the red blood cells and the clotting elements have been removed.
-Hemoglobin is a type of oxygen-carrying protein found in your blood.
+Serum is the liquid that is left over when the red blood cells and the clotting elements have been removed from your blood plasma.
+Hemoglobin is a type of oxygen-carrying protein found in your red blood cells.

-Most of the hemoglobin in your blood is inside your red blood cells.
-A smaller percentage of the hemoglobin is located in your serum.
+Normally, all of the hemoglobin in your body is contained in your red blood cells.
+However, some conditions may cause some of the hemoglobin to be in your serum.
 This is called free hemoglobin.
 The serum hemoglobin test measures this free hemoglobin.

-Doctors usually use this test to diagnose or monitor hemolytic anemia.
+Doctors usually use this test to diagnose or monitor abnormal breakdown of red blood cells.
+If you have had a recent blood transfusion, this test can monitor for a transfusion reaction.
+Another cause might be hemolytic anemia.
 If you have this type of anemia, your red blood cells break down too quickly.
 This leads to higher-than-normal levels of free hemoglobin in your blood.

 The test is sometimes called a blood hemoglobin test.